CYFC poster

 If you cannot attend in person for Sunday morning services then you can join on Zoom using the log-in details below.

-• Sunday Morning Worship with Holy Communion led by Revd Gill Bailey
+• Sunday Morning Worship led by Jeremy Hicks

-• Sunday Morning Worship led by Rev Nicky Gilbert
+• Sunday Morning Worship led by Revd Nicky Gilbert

-• Sunday Morning Worship led by Phil Rutt
+• Sunday Morning Worship including Holy Communion led by David Childs

-• Sunday Morning Worship led by David Childs
+• Sunday Morning Worship led by Sue Brown

 Messy church